scverse/scvi-tools/docs/user_guide/models/scanvi.rst

 Preliminaries
 ==============
-scVI takes as input a scRNA-seq gene expression matrix :math:`X` with :math:`N` cells and :math:`G` genes.
+scANVI takes as input a scRNA-seq gene expression matrix :math:`X` with :math:`N` cells and :math:`G` genes, as well as a vector :math:`c` containing the partially observed cell type annotations.
 Additionally, a design matrix :math:`S` containing :math:`p` observed covariates, such as day, donor, etc, is an optional input.
 While :math:`S` can include both categorical covariates and continuous covariates, in the following, we assume it contains only one categorical covariate with :math:`K` categories, which represents the common case of having multiple batches of data.